-Covid 19 coronavirus: NZ's sixteenth straight day of no new cases
+Covid 19 coronavirus: NZ's 16th straight day of no new cases

 • Covid 19 coronavirus: 95% likely virus has been eliminated in New Zealand, modelling shows

-Yesterday, there were 3007 completed tests, bringing the total number of tests completed to date to 291,994.
+Yesterday, 2054 Covid tests were processed, bringing the total number of tests completed to date to 294,048.

-The total number of confirmed and probable cases remains at 1504, while the death toll is unchanged at 22.

-There is no one receiving hospital care for Covid-19 as of yesterday.

-Half of the 16 significant clusters have closed, which was unchanged from the day before.

-A cluster is considered to be closed when there have been no new cases for two incubation periods (ie, 28 days) from the date when all cases have completed isolation.
+A cluster is considered closed if there have been no new cases for two incubation periods - 28 days - from the date when all cases have completed isolation.

+There have now been 517,000 downloads of the Covid Tracer app, an increase of 5300 since yesterday.

+"We continue to encourage as many people as possible to download and use the app," the ministry said in a statement.

 The Ministry of Health yesterday welcomed the latest guidance on the use of masks from the World Health Organisation.